 - Each of those code sections will appear in a hardbound volume.
 The hardbound volume may be several years old, so you need to update it.
 The first step in updating a statute is to look for a soft pamphlet in the back of the hardbound volume.
 This soft pamphlet is called a pocket part.

 - If you find a pocket part, look for your section number in it.
 If you find your section in the pocket part, read for changes made to the section since the hardbound volume was published.
+If your section number is not in the pocket part, this means that the information you found in the hardbound volume is accurate and up-to-date.

 - If you don’t find a pocket part, look for a soft supplemental pamphlet sitting next to the hard volume on the shelf.
 If you find a supplemental pamphlet, check it for changes to your section.